 - High-readiness of products in order to meet agreed SLA's.

-Law by nature that forces businesses to upgrades and/or re-deploy systemsIn General, many companies implement ERP systems and have these in a period of perhaps between 6 and 12 years.
+Law of nature that forces businesses to upgrades and/or re-deploy systemsIn General, many companies implement ERP systems and have these in a period of perhaps between 6 and 12 years.
 During this period, companies might develop and implement new functionality but often only rarely upgrade to the following releases during the period.
-Most businesses will therefore after a period operate the business with a not up to date system.
-In the meantime, there will be new competitors, who operate their business with new and up-to-date systems, often with lower costs, better service and deeper process support to follow.
+Most businesses will therefore after a period operate the business with a not up-to-date system.
+In the meantime, there will be new competitors, who operate their business with new and up-to-date systems, often with lower costs, better service, and deeper process support to follow.
 It will, therefore, be almost inevitable that the business is ' forced ' to invest in upgrades or re-deployments to simply maintain and defend its competitive edge.